1245 Kilborn Place Concept Plan

 Permanent supportive housing, which differs from transitional housing and emergency shelters, provides long-term housing where tenants can live as long as they choose.
 Residents become members of the community, benefiting from support services to help maintain their housing and well-being.

-• Though public engagement will begin in the fall of 2025, you can submit your suggestions on the future use of 1245 Kilborn Place and how this property can be designed to provide housing and services for all members of the community.
+• You can submit your suggestions on the future use of 1245 Kilborn Place and how this property can be designed to provide housing and services for all members of the community.

 Submit your suggestions